 In the early days, it was Twitter’s former CEO Dick Costolo who claimed that the platform belonged to “the free speech wing of the free speech party,” aligning with Silicon Valley’s self-image.
 Online platforms, both financial services and social media, had a mission to democratize the world.
-The Iranian Green Revolution in 2009, the Arab Spring in the early 2010s, and the U.S. Occupy Wall Street movement in 2011 underscored the importance of digital technologies in facilitating communication, coordination, and mobilization among the protesters.
+The Iranian Green Revolution in 2009, the Arab Spring in the early 2010s, and the US Occupy Wall Street movement in 2011 underscored the importance of digital technologies in facilitating communication, coordination, and mobilization among the protesters.
 Social networks such as Twitter, Facebook, and YouTube enabled people to share information, organize protests, and communicate with each other in real-time, breaking down the barriers of traditional media censorship and government control.
 This resulted in a sense of triumphalism in the industry.

 Today, however, the behavior of Silicon Valley giants is more akin to a soft social-credit system, a loosely connected constellation of influential institutions that punish dissenters of mainstream dogma and seemingly reward those who clap the loudest.
 In many ways, it bears a striking resemblance to China’s well-established social-credit system.
 Although it doesn’t openly send us to the gulag for expressing unpopular opinions, it does make our access to a range of benefits conditional upon whether or not we hold the “correct” opinions.

 To stop the further degradation of our democracy under the influence of tech giants, some people in the tech industry advocate for decentralized social media, blockchain, and cryptocurrency.
 But the real answer lies in public policy initiatives.
-These enterprises often utilize the concepts of “misinformation” and “hate speech/group” as a pretext for removing content/individuals without accountability.
-Thus, our lawmakers must institute protections in our laws that safeguard the public’s right to online free speech and financial access from the monopolistic tendencies of these conglomerates.
+These enterprises often utilize the concepts of “disinformation” and “hate speech/group” as a pretext for removing content/individuals without accountability.
+Thus, our legislators must institute protections in our laws that safeguard the public’s right to online free speech and financial access from the monopolistic tendencies of these conglomerates.
 Just as Professor Richard Epstein of the University of Chicago suggested that major social media companies should be categorized as common carriers to discourage them from limiting speech, we may need to employ a similar tactic to deter online financial institutions from hindering citizens’ access to financial services because they dislike our politics.
 In order to defend our democracy, political beliefs may even need to be designated as a protected class under federal and state law.

-Some people argue that these are private companies and, therefore, have the right to determine who can and cannot use their platform or what content can and cannot be posted.
-Yet, that disingenuous argument is often invoked in a selective manner, particularly when internet conglomerates suppress speech that they disagree with.
+Some people argue that these are private companies and, therefore, have the right to determine who can and cannot use their platforms or what content can and cannot be posted.
+Yet, that disingenuous argument is often invoked in a selective manner, primarily when internet conglomerates suppress speech that they disagree with.
 It fails to account for the larger context that, despite being privately owned, their very existence prompted the establishment of a dedicated legislative provision known as Section 230.
 This legal framework was devised with the explicit objective of fostering an unfettered and inclusive online sphere, affording website hosts such as Google, Twitter, and Facebook protection from legal repercussions related to user-generated content.

-Section 230 was crafted under the guiding principle that these platforms should serve as virtual forums wherein everybody is able to freely articulate their thoughts, even if such expressions encompass hate speech or misinformation, without burdening the platforms with liability for the conduct of their users.
+Section 230 was crafted under the guiding principle that these platforms should serve as virtual forums wherein everybody is able to freely articulate their thoughts, even if such expressions encompass hate speech or disinformation, without burdening the platforms with liability for the conduct of their users.
 But these companies frequently fall short of upholding the tenets of an open and free internet.
 This dilemma is aptly encapsulated by venture capitalist David Sacks, who astutely observed that “free speech has been digitized” and “the town square has been privatized and centralized.”
 When the Constitution was written, the Internet did not exist, and the town square was a physical location where people could gather and speak freely.
 That is why the First Amendment safeguarded not only freedom of speech and the press but also the right to peaceably assemble.
 Nowadays, however, societal interactions increasingly occur online.
 People congregate on social media platforms, which have massive network effects.
 If we are excluded from these digital town squares, to what extent do we still have freedom of speech or the right to assemble, as guaranteed by the First Amendment?

 Finally, the majority of people who like to advocate for imposing a digital exile on others often argue that it is necessary to curb distorted facts and fabricated stories.
 Yet, they tend to forget a pearl of salient wisdom drawn from the illustrious 500-year legacy of Johannes Gutenberg’s printing press: truth stands as the most potent antidote to falsehoods—not censorship.
 This principle holds true even in the vast realm of the internet, where a wealth of information (both true and false) is readily available.